ribatebalelo/Cybersecurity_ChatBot/README.md

 ---

-## 🏗️ Architecture
+## Architecture

-The project follows a clean **separation of concerns** — the UI and the logic never import each other.
+The project follows a clean **separation of concerns**— the UI and the logic never import each other.

 ```
 ┌─────────────────────┐        events         ┌──────────────────────┐